k-dickinson/f1-pit-strat-model/README.md

-## **F1 Pit Stop Strategy Predictor**
+## 🏎️ **F1 Pit Stop Strategy Predictor**

 This project forecasts how many laps remain before a Formula 1 driver makes their next pit stop, based on detailed race telemetry.
-It uses Python and FastF1 to collect race data, processes it with pandas, and trains a LightGBM regression model to predict the number of laps until the next pit stop.
+Rather than predicting the absolute lap number of a pit stop, it estimates the _remaining laps_ until a pit occurs using historical data and driver-specific race progression.
+It uses Python and FastF1 to collect race data, processes it with pandas, and trains a LightGBM regression model to predict `LapsToNextPit`.

 ---

 ## Project Goals

-- Predict **LapsToNextPit** — a dynamic label generated from historical pit timing
+- Predict **LapsToNextPit** — how many laps remain before the driver pits again
 - Investigate how tire compound, stint phase, track status, and lap behavior influence pitting
 - Ensure model generalizes across multiple drivers and events without race-specific leakage